dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ## Data

-We are interested in texts that can capture the essence of academic subjects.
+We want texts that can capture the essence of academic subjects.
 For every department, we use the course descriptions of all the classes offered by that department.
 Many departments also publish a "Scope and Objectives" statement, which we incorporate as well.

 **Course Catalog**

-The course catalog reflects the breadth and depth of subjects in the academic world, and how they are taught at UCLA.
-Thus, keywords of topics and concepts play highlight the differences between disciplines.
-In addition, course descriptions sometimes refer to pre-requisites in other departments or include classes that are cross-listed in multiple departments.
-These links provide clues into the cross-pollination between deparments at UCLA.
+The course catalog reflects the breadth and depth of subjects in the broader academic world, and how they are taught at UCLA.
+Crucially, keywords of topics that are taught in classes can capture the differences between disciplines.
+Course descriptions also sometimes refer to pre-requisites in other departments or include classes that are cross-listed in multiple departments.
+These links provide clues into the linkages between subjects at UCLA.

-However, course descriptions are sparsely worded and simply contain a list of topics rather than fully expressive sentences.
-They can prevent the algorithm when from fully capturing the semantics.
+However, course descriptions are sparsely worded and usually contain a listing of keywords rather than fully expressive sentences.
+They can limit the model from fully capturing the semantics.

 <figure>
   <img src="/img/posts/department-similarity/math-course-description.png" height="100px" width="630px" />